knowlml/ict4d-playbook/toolkits/software-and-apps-for-volunteers.md

 - [Puppy Linux](http://puppylinux.org) -- Lightweight Linux distribution that focuses on ease of use and minimal memory footprint.
 The entire system can be run from RAM with current versions generally taking up about 210 MB.

-- [DamnSmallLinux](http://www.damnsmalllinux.org/) --  Free and open source software under the terms of GNU GPL and other free and open source licenses.